 Whole Foods recently invited us to join them for a summer berry kick-off.
 They supplied us with berries, and we invited a few friends over some fun.
 It was great fun to play an entire menu around different berries.

-We started off the evening with some small nibbles: pistachios, roasted olives with citrus and blueberry thyme gin fizzes.
+We started off the evening with some small nibbles: pistachios, roasted olives with citrus, and blueberry thyme gin fizzes.
 The cocktail was so refreshing on a hot night.
 It is made with a simple syrup of blueberries and thyme.
 The juniper undertones of the gin pairs really nicely with the slightly tart blueberries and the floral thyme.
 It was like summertime in a glass.

-For dessert there was only one dish that would be perfect for the evening, our brown sugar pavlova with passionfruit and mixed berries.
+For dessert, there was only one dish that would be perfect for the evening, our brown sugar pavlova with passionfruit and mixed berries.
 This is a favorite of ours to serve during summer dinner parties.
 It is light, and the slightly tart passionfruit goes really well with the sweet berries.
 As well it really WOWs your guests.

 Take advantage of the summer bounty and enjoy berries to their fullest.
-They are not only great to snack on but they are also great additions for many recipes.
+They are not only great to snack on but they are also great additions to many recipes.
 Don’t limit yourself to just baking, either, as they are great in savory dishes.

 1 teaspoon minced serrano pepper

 In a saucepan, gently heat the olive oil over medium heat (about a 4 on our stove).

 Add the shallot.
 Stir and cook until soft, about 3 minutes.

 Add the blackberries and break-up with a wooden spoon.